Learning the Compositional Spaces for Generalized Zero-shot Learning: Introduction

-Formally, we propose exploiting the distribution information of seen and novel/unseen classes to efficiently learn to divide the domains from a probabilistic perspective.
-Our domain separation algorithm has two steps: the initial division of domains by bootstrapping, and fine-tuning by the Kolmogorov-Smirnov test.
-Specifically, according to extreme value theory \cite{scheirer2014probability}, the maximum/minimum confidence scores predicted by the classifier of each class can be taken as an extreme value distribution.
-Since we do not have the prior knowledge of the underlying data distributions of each class; bootstrapping is introduced here as an asymptotically consistent method in estimating an initial boundary of known classes.
-Nevertheless, the initial boundary estimated by bootstrapping is too relaxed to include novel testing instances as is illustrated in Fig.~\ref{fig:Domain-Division}(b).
-To fine-tune the boundary, we exploit the K-S Test to validate whether the learned predictors are trustworthy in a specific region.
-The uncertain domain introduced thus accounts for those testing instances whose labels are hard to be judged.
-Recognition models can be conducted in each domain.\textbf{}
+Formally, we propose exploiting the distributions of source and target classes to efficiently learn the compositional spaces from a statistical perspective according to Fig. \ref{fig:Domain-Division}~(b).
+With the extracted feature representations of images \cite{inception_v4}, our framework computes the extreme values of training instances as confidence scores.
+Specifically, in term of extreme value theory \cite{scheirer2014probability}, the maximum/minimum confidence scores predicted by the classifier of each class are drawn from extreme value distributions.
+Unfortunately, we do not have prior knowledge of the underlying data distributions of each class; thus, bootstrapping is utilized as an asymptotically consistent method in estimating an initial boundary of source classes and in dividing the embedding space into the source and the target space.
+Nevertheless, the initial boundary estimated by bootstrapping is too relaxed to include novel testing instances as is illustrated in Fig.~\ref{fig:Domain-Division}.
+Furthermore, we introduce K-S test \cite{massey1951kolmogorov,miller1956table,wang2003evaluating} to validate whether the learned predictors on source classes are trustworthy, to define the uncertain space to include instances predicted by unreliable predictors.
+Intrinsically, we can take this process as the recalibration over source space.
+Finally, recognition can be conducted in each learned space. \textbf{Beyond G-ZSL.} One can find that our algorithm can be easily generalized to Open-Set Learning (OSL), which breaks{} the \emph{closed set}{} assumption in supervised learning and recognizes the testing instances from one of source classes (\emph{i.e., source space}), or from the novel class (\emph{i.e., target space).}{} The novel class includes the test instances which have different distributions from that of the source ones.
+In contrast to G-ZSL, OSL only categorizes those instances not in source space as the novel class rather than a specific class.